 What might we take from the message of the book of Exodus for today and how can we use it in our own faith journey?

 As we noted at end of the previous part of this session, law in the OT was not seen as something to be feared but rather to be celebrated.
 It issued out of the Covenant between Yaweh and the Israelites and so it was an expression of God's grace, God's care for Israel.
 This is why it there is so much emphasis on reciting, studying and proclaiming the law.
 The difference between Israelite law and the legal codes of other ANE cultures exemplifies this care – it does not only extend to some elite members of society but to everyone, perhaps especially the weakest, and indeed to all creation.

 Make a note of the important difference between OT law and other ANE laws that are very similar.
 Why is this so important and what does it tell us about Yahweh?

 Much of Leviticus and Numbers is taken up with laws about sacrifice, worship and purity.
 These can be difficult to understand and perplexing.
-Hayes deals with them very helpfully and it is recommend that you watch Lecture 10 “The Priestly Legacy: Cult and Sacrifice, Purity and Holiness” or read the corresponding chapter in the book.
+There isn't space to look at this here but it is explored in the optional 'Advanced OT ' module.
+Or you can watch Hayes Lecture 9 here

 Covenants in the Old Testament